 The Bottom Line

 It is also believed to reduce menopausal symptoms, migraine, and fatigue.
 However, more research is needed to justify these theories.
-Be sure to talk to your doctor before taking this tea, especially if you are pregnant, undergoing surgery or have various allergies.
+Be sure to talk to your doctor before taking this tea, especially if you are pregnant, undergoing surgery or have allergies.

 This article is intended for general informational purposes only and does not address individual circumstances.
 It is not a substitute for professional advice or help and should not be relied on for decision-making.
 Any action you take upon the information presented in this article is strictly at your own risk and responsibility!